-We have audited the accompanying non-statutory financial statements of FMG Iraq Fund Ltd. (the "Company") set out on pages 5 to 26, which comprise the statement of financial position as at March 31, 2016, and the statement of profit or loss and other comprehensive income, statement of changes in net asset attributable to holders of redeemable preference shares and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying non-statutory financial statements of FMG Iraq Fund Ltd. ("the Company") set out on pages 6 to 26, which comprise the statement of financial position as at March 31, 2015, and the statement of profit or loss and other comprehensive income, statement of changes in net assets attributable to holders of redeemable preference shares and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.